AramArakelyan777/AramArakelyan777/README.md

 ## Aram Arakelyan's GitHub Profile

 Hi there, my name is [Aram](https://www.linkedin.com/in/aram-arakelyan-632227282/), and I am a software engineer from Yerevan, Armenia.
-Currently, I am a university student who continuously self-improves his skills.
+Currently, I am a university student who continuously improves his skills.
 The most knowledge and skills I have now are in front-end web development.
 Check my repositories - contributions, issues, and feature requests are welcome!
-Feel free to open a pull request or issue 🤝.
+Feel free to contact me, open a pull request or issue 🤝.

 ### Some projects
 [ComicStack](https://github.com/AramArakelyan777/comicstack-app) - a website tailored for comics enthusiasts